rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-requirements/install-docker.md

 Another option is to use one of Rancher's Docker installation scripts, which are available for most recent versions of Docker.

-For example, this command could be used to install Docker 24.0 on the main Linux distributions like SUSE Linux Enterprise or Ubuntu:
+For example, this command could be used to install Docker 24.0 on the main Linux distributions such as SUSE Linux Enterprise or Ubuntu:

 ```bash
 curl https://releases.rancher.com/install-docker/24.0.sh | sh